- What We Do

 - Working in Crises and Conflict

-USAID is working with 28 countries to improve TB services.
+USAID is working in 26 countries to improve TB services.
 These efforts save lives and prevent the spread of TB.
-By acting in a concerted manner on TB, now we can reduce the potential of drug resistant TB in the future.
+By acting in a concerted manner on TB now, we can reduce the potential of drug-resistant TB in the future.